Rehabilitation ServicesRehab Services: 336-846-0833

 NO REFERRAL NEEDED!

-We are a dedicated group of certified therapists and rehabilitation specialists who strive to help you achieve your personal mobility goals.
+We are a dedicated group of certified therapists and rehabilitation specialists who strive to help you achieve your personal goals.
 We offer physical therapy, occupational therapy, cardiac rehabilitation, pulmonary rehabilitation and speech therapy.

 At Ashe Memorial Hospital, you will begin your rehab journey with a personal, 1-on-1 evaluation to get an overview of your individual needs.
 We will then custom tailor a rehab program to your current condition, goals and aspirations to help you perform at your highest level.
 Click here to learn more about our rehabilitation services department.

 Rehabilitation Services Offerings Include: